JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Bringing-up-the-network.md

 `newgrp docker`

-Run `./network-up.sh`to bring up the network.
+Run `./network-upsplit1.sh`to bring up the network.
+Now, navigate into the crypto material of the orderer, to: usr/local/go/src/github.com/JonaAlbrecht/HLF-GOconversionissuance-JA-MA/version1/setup1/orderer-vm4/crypto-config/ordererOrganizations/GOnetwork.com/users/Admin@GOnetwork.com/tls/keystore/
+Right-click on the name of the privatekey file, choose the option "Copy Path", navigate in the file explorer (not in the terminal) to artifacts/channel/create-artifacts.sh, click on the file and replace the value of the first environment variable, i.e. export ORDERER_ADMIN_TLS_PRIVATE_KEY=, with the value of the path you just copied.

+Now, execute `./network-upsplit2.sh`.
+Whenever you bring up the network, you will need to repeat this step of posting the orderer admin private key

+The last step that should have been executed is "Setting anchor peer for issuer", please check a little bit that none of the steps here returned an error.
+Next, we will deploy and commit the chaincode.
+Please switch to the deploying and committing the chaincode md file next.
+The below explanations are only necessary when you bring up the network a second time.

 Once you are finished testing, bring the network back down using `./network-down.sh` If docker-compose up returns an error "permission denied while trying to connect to the Docker daemon socket" you need to run the commands listed in the "run docker compose file" section and you should also install the Docker VS code extension

-The last step that should have been executed is "Hproducer Org joining the channel", please check a little bit that none of the steps here returned an error.
-Next, we will deploy and commit the chaincode.
+For the first channel, you do not need to update the channel name.
+If you bring up a second channel (even after deleting the first one) you need to set the channel environment variable to a new channel name.
+To do this find the line saying `export CHANNEL_NAME=mychannel` and change mychannel to e.g. mychannel1.
+This needs to be done in the network-upsplit1.sh and network-upsplit2.sh scripts, in the deployChaincode.sh script in issuer-vm3, in the execute.sh script of issuer-vm3/SmartMeter-config, in the execute-hproducer.sh script of issuer-vm3/OutputMeter-config, in the installAndApproveChaincode.sh script of hproducer-vm5,  in the installAndApproveChaincode.sh script of eproducer-vm2 and in the installAndApproveChaincode.sh script of buyer-vm1.

+When bringing this new channel down, make sure to set `export CHANNEL_NAME=mychannel` also equal to the channel name you just worked with in the network-down.sh script.

 If you would like to understand the network setup in more detail, follow the below steps and look at the involved files.

+If you bring up the network step-by-step following the below steps, do not also bring up the network using the convenience script

 ## Create all the crypto material